-Following the submission of the temporary protection application, applicants receive a so-called humanitarian residence permit for the duration of the procedure.72 The permit certifies their entitlement to the services available for them during the temporary protection procedure (see Residence Permit).
+Following the submission of the temporary protection application, applicants receive a so-called humanitarian residence permit for the duration of the procedure.
+The permit certifies their entitlement to the services available for them during the temporary protection procedure (see Residence Permit).
 If the humanitarian residence permit expires before receiving the temporary protection document following the recognition, the extension of validity may be requested at the closest regional office of the NDGAP asylum-client service.

 Following recognition as a beneficiary of temporary protection, a document is issued to the beneficiary for the purposes of personal identification and certification of the right to residence (temporary protection card).
 The authority sends/delivers a letter along with the temporary protection card notifying the beneficiary that the card does not entitle its holder to travel and that the subsistence allowance - the only financial support provided to beneficiaries by the state - can be requested after receiving the card.
-If, following the issuance of that document, the place of residence of the beneficiary of temporary protection changes, the authority must be duly notified thereof.73
+If, following the issuance of that document, the place of residence of the beneficiary of temporary protection changes, the authority must be duly notified thereof.

-If the temporary protection application is submitted, and as a result of the procedure the asylum authority denies the protection claim and potentially expels the applicant, the refusal decision might be challenged before the regional court within 8 days from its delivery.74 In the judicial review request, non-refoulement opinion and a potential expulsion decision might also be challenged.
-The court then has 60 days to decide in the case,75 whether to refuse the appeal or order the asylum authority to conduct a new procedure.76 The judicial review request does not have an automatic suspensive effect on the decision77, but in practice the expulsion procedure never starts beforehand.
+If the temporary protection application is submitted, and as a result of the procedure the asylum authority denies the protection claim and potentially expels the applicant, the refusal decision might be challenged before the regional court within 8 days from its delivery.
+In the judicial review request, non-refoulement opinion and a potential expulsion decision might also be challenged.
+The court then has 60 days to decide in the case, whether to refuse the appeal or order the asylum authority to conduct a new procedure.
+The judicial review request does not have an automatic suspensive effect on the decision, but in practice the expulsion procedure never starts beforehand.

-According to the asylum authority, 29 judicial review requests challenging the decision made as a result of a temporary protection procedure until 31 December 2022 were submitted.78 In 2023, the number of judicial requests submitted was 21.79 Neither the asylum authority, nor the National Office for the Judiciary could provide data as to the outcome of the judicial review procedures.
+According to the asylum authority, 29 judicial review requests challenging the decision made as a result of a temporary protection procedure until 31 December 2022 were submitted.
+In 2023, the number of judicial requests submitted was 21, and, in 2024, this number was 8.
+Neither the asylum authority, nor the National Office for the Judiciary could provide data as to the outcome of the judicial review procedures.

 Interestingly, when refusing the temporary protection application, the Asylum Act does not preclude the submission of a subsequent application as it does regarding general asylum claims.
 As a consequence, even if the factual basis of the application and circumstances of the applicant did not change, another application can be submitted and the authority has to make a new - presumably - refusing decision.
-However, as a result of a 2024 legislative change, if a person's temporary protection application is rejected and remedies are exhausted, the applicant will no longer be entitled to emergency accommodation and care for the duration of the new (repeated) procedure80, as it was the case throughout 2022 and 2023.
+However, as a result of a 2024 legislative change, if a person's temporary protection application is rejected